 Specifying the name of the service, the service binding type, and other information.

 Selecting from a list of transport providers (protocols).
-The Oracle Service Bus Console calls the transport manager to retrieve an object for each one of these entries in the list and gets a UI binding from each transport provider.
-This binding answers questions that the console requests, such as what is or is not supported.
-This step allows the console page to be populated with appropriate information.
+The Oracle Service Bus Administration Console calls the transport manager to retrieve an object for each one of these entries in the list and gets a UI binding from each transport provider.
+This binding answers questions that the Administration Console requests, such as what is or is not supported.
+This step allows the Administration Console page to be populated with appropriate information.